VEX-CAD/VEX-CAD-Inventor/README.md

 # Inventor Library
 ## [Latest Release: 1.3.0](https://github.com/VEX-CAD/VEX-CAD-Inventor/releases/latest)

 This library includes every length of metal, commonly used cut metal, construction circles for ease of constraining, and parametric hardware.

+Library 1.3 is a quality of life update including shorter metal names, sizing tools, fixed shafts, smooth screws, fixed chain generator, and all of the new parts over the past year (flex wheels, sensors, HS hardware, shoulder screws, 2.5" screws, etc).
+It is NOT compatible with previous versions.

 ### [Parts Library Download](https://github.com/VEX-CAD/VEX-CAD-Inventor/releases/latest)
 The recommended file structure is to have a CAD folder anywhere on your computer, and place the [latest release](https://github.com/VEX-CAD/VEX-CAD-Inventor/releases/latest) in this folder.
 Every new robot you create will be a new folder in the CAD folder.

 ## [Change Log](https://github.com/VEX-CAD/VEX-CAD-Inventor/blob/main/changelog.txt)
-This is a quality of life update including shorter metal names, sizing tools, fixed shafts, smooth screws, and all of the new parts over the past year.
-It is **NOT** compatable with previous versions.
 To see everything changed between versions, check the [changelog](https://github.com/VEX-CAD/VEX-CAD-Inventor/blob/main/changelog.txt)!

 ## [FAQ](https://github.com/VEX-CAD/VEX-CAD-Inventor/wiki)